priyashpatil/iot-module-system/README.md

 ## Local Module Simulation

-> NOTE: Current implementation of simulator keeps the loaded modules in memory to simulate data for those module.
-So based on your system memory, you may want to limit the number of modules to simulate.
-The simulation is meant for local dev and testing purposes and not for load testing.
-But you can technically run the simulation on production or staging env as it doesn't depend on model factories.

 The simulation behavior is controlled by the `SimulationConfig` class and command options.
 Key configuration parameters include: `Sensor Types`, `Failure Scenarios`.

 To modify simulation parameters, update the constants in `app/Simulation/SimulationConfig.php`.